GeoffStengel/pauls_dogs/README.md

 ⭐PLEASE READ BELOW FOR INSTRUCTIONS⭐

-👉🏽 Watch Site Live While Working: https://paulsdogs-f1b5116d1567.herokuapp.com or paulsdogs.com
+👉🏽 Watch Site Live While Working: https://paulsdogs-f1b5116d1567.herokuapp.com (Only When Server Active)
     "It changes sometimes am renting a single server so i switch projects if u notice that"

 💡 Steps On How To Get Around Folders Will Update

 🛠️ Working Out Of Folder pd_proj Is Main Directory

 ✅ 1: Steps For Pauls Dogs To Deploy Site

 ✅ 2: Fork Repo pauls_dogs at https://github.com/GeoffStengel/pauls_dogs

 ✅ 3: Make Heroku Account At heroku.com

 ✅ 4: You Can Either Make New Proj There Or Can Transfer You The Info That Exists

 ✅ 5: In the Heroku Dashboard, go to the app > Access tab > Add collaborator

 ✅ 6: In Heroku Go To Settings & Link The Github Repo You Just Forked

 ✅ 7: Make AWS Account At aws.amazon.com

 ✅ 8: In AWS Create An IAM User

 ✅ 9: Also Helpful Hint Mark or Add Star/Favorite on IAM page & S3 page In AWS.

 ✅ 10: Add Permissions For That IAM User In The IAM Section

 ✅ 11: In AWS S3 Section Add Policy & Permissions

 ⭐ 12: Steps For DigitalOcean If You Chose That Route Instead Of AWS

 ⭐ 13: Signup For Account At digitalocean.com

 ⭐ 14: Go To Spaces Object Storage

 ⭐ 15: Create Bucket

+⭐ 16: Add Collaborator For Bucket (They Only Have Access To The Bucket)

-⭐  16: Create Access Keys (Be Ready They Only Show Private Keys Once When Creating)
+⭐ 17: Create Access Keys (Be Ready They Only Show Private Keys Once When Creating)

     🛎️Helpful Links For Setting Up Domain & Adding Images & Files👇

 🎥 Github Basics: https://youtu.be/iv8rSLsi1xo & https://youtu.be/v_1iqtOnUMg